gitrules/gitrules/doc/GOVERN.md

 The organizer can transfer credits from one community member to another.

-To transfer credits, the organizer creates a GitHub issue labelled `gov4git:directive`.
+To transfer credits, the organizer creates a GitHub issue labelled `gitrules:directive`.
 The body of the issue includes a directive of the form:

 ```
 transfer 51 credits from @user1 to @user2